Cantera/cantera-website/README.md

 This repository contains the source code for the [cantera.org](https://cantera.org) website.
 The site is built using the [Nikola](https://getnikola.com) static site generator.

+While the state of the website corresponds to the `main` branch, upcoming changes can be previewed on [testing.cantera.org](https://testing.cantera.org), which is based on the `testing` branch of the repository.

 ## To build the website

 1. Create a virtual environment for Nikola (i.e., using conda or virtualenv)